 Driving the RV was really not much different than driving my Yukon Denali.
-You must remember though that the RV is way longer and you should swing wide when you can.
+You must remember, though, that the RV is way more extended, and you should swing wide when you can.

-There were plenty of spaces at gas stations and such to pull through for parking but backing up was easy with the aid of the Minnie Winnie’s cameras.
-Of course, we had to throw in one Walmart run just so we could park the RV on the lot like the rest of the world.
+There were plenty of spaces at gas stations and such to pull through for parking, but backing up was easy with the aid of the Minnie Winnie’s cameras.
+Of course, we had to throw in one Walmart run so that we could park the RV on the lot like the rest of the world.